White-eyed vireo: Call

-The white-eyed vireo's song is a variable and rapid six to seven note phrase, starting and ending with a sharp chick.
+The white-eyed vireo's song is highly variable, consisting of a rapid series of notes bookended by sharp 'chip' notes.

 Diet

-During the breeding season, the diet of this species consists almost exclusively of insects, primarily caterpillars.
+During the breeding season, the diet of this species consists almost exclusively of insects, primarily caterpillars and stink bugs (Pentatomidae); beetles, flies, wasps, snails, and very rarely small vertebrates are also consumed.
 In the autumn and winter it supplements its diet of insects with berries.

 Taxonomy

-The white-eyed vireo was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in 1780 in his Histoire naturelle des oiseaux.
-The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
-Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Tanagra grisea in his catalogue of the Planches Enluminées.
+French polymath Georges-Louis Leclerc, Comte de Buffon described the white-eyed vireo in his Histoire naturelle des oiseaux.
+The bird was illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
+Neither the plate caption nor Buffon's description included a scientific name.
+In 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Tanagra grisea in his catalogue of the Planches Enluminées.
 Buffon specified that his specimen had come from Louisiana, but in 1945 the type locality was restricted to New Orleans.
-The white-eyed vireo is now placed in the genus Vireo was introduced in 1808 by the French ornithologist Louis Jean Pierre Vieillot.
+The white-eyed vireo is now placed in the genus Vireo which was introduced in 1808 by the French ornithologist Louis Pierre Vieillot.
 The word vireo was used by Latin authors for a small green migratory bird, probably a Eurasian golden oriole but a European greenfinch has also been suggested.
 The specific epithet griseus is Medieval Latin for grey.